 Roseneath Gardens, Stoke Gifford

-Artist Kayle Brandon and herbalist Chris Roe spent a morning with local residents exploring the local area finding, identifying, mapping and talking about native plants and their uses.
+Brandon and Roe spent a day with local residents exploring the local area finding, identifying, mapping and talking about native plants and their historic meaning and present day uses.

 Medicinal Syrup Making, Natural Ink Dying & Cyanotype Printing

-Residents, alongside Kayle and Chris, searched out local trees to forage natural material to make medicinal syrups with fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.
+Local residents, alongside Brandon and Roe, searched out local trees to forage natural material to make medicinal syrups with fantastic immune boosting properties, known to prevent and sooth symptoms of influenza & other winter viruses.

 Tree Planting & Food Map Celebration

-A celebration and unveiling of the local foraging food map.
-To celebrate the new plaque, four fruiting trees were planted by the community, alongside the taking of brass rubbings while drinking seasonal cider and apple juice!
+A celebration and unveiling of the local food map took place in winter 2021.
+This marked the installation of the new plaque and fruiting trees were planted by the community, alongside the taking of brass rubbings while drinking seasonal cider and apple juice!